Sports events around the world hit by coronavirus pandemic

-(Reuters) - Major sports events around the world that have been hit by the coronavirus outbreak:
+(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * The Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia was held without spectators.